bobbyray/geotrail/README.md

 Chrome must be installed on the phone device and on your pc.

 From Chrome on your pc:
-* chrome//inspect/devices
+* chrome://inspect/#devices
- * Port forwarding needs to be enable in Chrome on your pc.
+ * Port forwarding needs to be enabled in Chrome on your pc.
 Cick on the _Port Forwarding_ button to do so and for help.
 * Click on WebView ws.wigo.geotrail to debug the app.
- * The familiar Chrome Debugger showing the HTML, CSS, and javacript for app appears in a separate Chrome window.
+ * The familiar Chrome Debugger showing the HTML, CSS, and javacript for the app appears in a separate Chrome window.